nahidErgun/Best-Shoe-for-You/README.md

 * Collect the data from hepsiburada.com
 * Normalization
-* Tag positive and negative comments
+* Tag with positive and negative comments
-* Training
-* Testing
+* Test results
 * Suggest the best brand

 ## Requirements